xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 ### Enable the Integration and Authenticate Azure DevOps Organization

-You need to enable ADO integration and authenticate your Azure DevOps Organization to retrieve and map test artifacts between two systems and submit test results to ADO.
+You need to enable ADO integration and authenticate your ADO to retrieve and map test artifacts between two systems and submit test results to ADO.
 Do as follow:

 In Katalon Studion, go to **Project > Settings > Integrations > Azure DevOps**: